Starting a Foundation

 • Manage assets using some combination of both

-The Murdock Trust has a lifetime-appointed 3-member board that directs how their assets should be invested.
-But it farms out the task of managing these assets to outside firms – over 20 of them.
+The Murdock Trust has a lifetime-appointed 3-member foundation board that directs how their assets should be invested.
+But it farms out the task of managing these assets to outside firms – over 20.
 So, they leave the nuts and bolts of investment management to external companies.

-You might prefer to do this internally.
+I suggest doing this internally.
 In that case, you’d need to hire investment management personnel from within your foundation.
-Your oversight of this process would look different depending on how you set this up.
+Your oversight of this process would differ depending on how you set this up.

 6. Develop Selection Criteria for Asset Managers